harrysolovay/rescripts/README.md

 #### 3) Use the newly-enabled feature(s)

 In the case of [@rescripts/rescript-env](https://github.com/rescripts/rescripts/blob/master/packages/rescripts/env), you will now be able to use custom Babel, ESLint and TSLint configurations.
-Use any of the following conventions to specify your configs:
+Use any of the following conventions:

 **Babel:** place config inside of a root-level `.babelrc`, `.babelrc.js`, `.babelrc.json`, or `babel.config.js` file, or inside of the `babel` field of your `package.json`